stas-sultanov/azure-monitor-telemetry/doc/readme.md

 ### Dependency Tracking

-The library does not provide any automated dependency tracking.
+The library puts responsibility for dependency tracking on software development engineer and does not provide any automated dependency tracking out of the box.

+### HTTP Dependency Tracking

 The library provides [TelemetryTrackedHttpClientHandler](/src/Code/Dependency/TelemetryTrackedHttpClientHandler.cs) class that allows tracking of HTTP requests.

 The [code sample](#init-with-multiple-publishers) demonstrates use of **TelemetryTrackedHttpClientHandler** class to track calls by Azure Storage Queue Client.

 ## Publishing

+The library puts responsibility for data publishing on software development engineer and does not provide any automated data publishing mechanisms out of the box.

 To publish collected telemetry, use the `TelemetryClient.PublishAsync` method.